drashna/qmk_mkdocs/docs/isp_flashing_guide.md

 If you're switching bootloaders, such as flashing QMK DFU on a Pro Micro, you will need to change the fuses, in additional to flashing the bootloader hex file.
 This is because `caterina` (the Pro Micro bootloader) and `dfu` handle the startup routines differently, and that behavior is controlled by the fuses.

+!!! tip
-!> This is one area that it is very important to be careful, as changing fuses is one of the ways that you can permanently brick your controller.
+    This is one area that it is very important to be careful, as changing fuses is one of the ways that you can permanently brick your controller.

 For this, we are assuming the 5V 16MHz versions of the `atmega32u4` (such as the 5V Pro Micro).